-''We just want Dave Burch: everybody to come out and have a good time.'
-"What we had in mind is Singleton cited the precedent of something very loose and in-Kent State in this year's Tangerine formal," Burch said, indicating the possibility of a few kazoo "Training sessions the they organized the students into a game to "get the band together."
-"We want to stimulate as much "It worked quite well," he ad- excitement for the most important series of games of the year," Singleton stated.
+"We just want everybody to come out and have a good time.'
+"What we had in mind is something very loose and informal," Burch said, indicating Training sessions" before the game to "get the band together."
+We want to stimulate as much "It worked quite well," he ad- excitement for the most important series of games of the year," Singleton stated.
 "We want all true Notre Dame musicians to show up to bask in their own glory on WNDU," he added in referenceto the radio broadcast of the games.
 Burch said that efforts are being made to secure a quantity of kazoos to be sold at cost in front of Gate 3 of the ACC, but that confirmation of this would not come until later today.
 Singleton urged that students try to obtain kazoos on their own.
-"They can probably get one downtown or at Town and Country." he suggested, and mentioned that if it was not possible to obtain one, "a comb and tissue paper, a comb and dollar bill or just a first held in fron of the mouth will work just as well."
-Singleton also mentioned the possibility of a 15 minute rehearsal in the Fanatic section of the stands before th game, but Burch disagreed.
-"That would be a little too formal," he said.
+"They can probably get one downtown or at Town and Country," he suggested, and mentioned that if it was not possible to obtain one, "a comb and tissue paper, a comb and dollar bill or just a first held in fron of the mouth will work just as well."
+Singleton also mentioned the possibility of a 15 minute rehearsal in the Fanatic section of the stands before th game, but Burch 'That would be a little too formal," he said.
 "We just want everybody to come out and have a good time."
-He added that kazoo band," he said.
+He added that further information concerning the obtaining of kazoos would be revealed today and in tomorrow's what's the RELIGIOUS Life Like?